Bologna Old Town – Heart Of The Emilia Romagna Region

 A visit up to San Luca was a highly recommended trip to see the mother of all porticos!
 The church and the view from the top of the 666 portico route made the visit worthwhile.
 But I was only going if I could ride up and walk down!
 One day we wandered to find Piazza Malpighi (the transportation hub) and the pickup spot for the San Luca Express (a little tourist train).
 With schedule in hand we tackled the mother of all porticos later in the week.

 Like most of Italy, almost every turn also produced yet one more church.
 Some were under renovation and many were closed.
 Knowing we would be seeing many many churches in our trip to Italy, we admired the churches and bell towers from afar in this town.

 We found the twin towers in the heart of the old town and were certain that one or both of them were tilting badly.
 There were steps in the taller one that allowed you to climb to the top to see Bologna spread out in front of you (even though the bottom had scaffolding all around it, the stairs were still open).

-The Awesome Food of Bologna and the Emilia Romagna Region
+The Awesome Food of Bologna

-Known as the “Fat City”, Bologna would live up to this name during our trip.
-Our hotel had a great selection for breakfast that gave us a strong protein boost to start the day.
-While we continued to picnic after visits to the market or the local food store, we tried to eat one good meal out each day.
+Known as the “Fat City”, Bologna lived up to this name during our trip.
+Our hotel had a great selection for breakfast and we got a strong protein boost for the day.
+We continued to picnic after visits to the market or the local food store.
+But we tried to eat one good meal out each day.
 There was a local restaurant (Ristorante Cesoia) that gave us our first introduction to tagliatelle au ragu and a pleasant surprise with fresh fish.

 When we had walked our feet off, the default was pizza.
 And when we followed the recommendations of our hotel and tried Pizzeria Spacca Napoli, we found both the seafood and proscuitto pizzas to be a gourmet delight.